Nov05/Lambda-School-Data-Science/miscellaneous/2019-08-01 heroku deployment logs.md

 > 1. download and install the Heroku Command Line (CLI)
 > https://devcenter.heroku.com/articles/heroku-cli
 > 2. for Windows 10, type `cmd` in the Stat Search Menu to launch the Commond Prompt
-> 3. type `heroku -a hours-estimate` (or your own app name)
+> 3. type `heroku logs -a hours-estimate` (or your own app name)
-> 4. if you want to check more logs, type `heroku -a hours-estimate -n 1500`
+> 4. if you want to check more logs, type `heroku logs -a hours-estimate -n 1500`
 > according to the document, logs to retrieve are "up to a maximum of 1,500 lines".
 > https://devcenter.heroku.com/articles/logging#log-history-limits